 CMP Smallbore Rifle competitions may be conducted on either paper targets or electronic targets.
 If VIS scoring is used, paper targets that are compatible with the target specifications in the VIS system documentation must be used.
+Electronic targets used for any sight events shall have separate aiming marks affixed below the 50 meter and 50 yard aiming blacks and above the 100 yard aiming blacks.
 Target scoring rings must comply with the following dimensions (electronic target center-to-center dimensions are the specified dimension plus 2.78 mm):

-50 Meter ISSF.
-A-50.
+50 Meter ISSF, A-50.
 For use in Smallbore Position events.